DanielCohenHillel/pandoc-filters/README.md

-# pandoc-filters
+# 🐼 Pandoc filters

-A collection of pandoc filters used to easily convert my markup documents between different formats.
+A collection of Pandoc filters used to easily convert my markup documents between different formats.

+There are more, I just need to add them 🙁